What we do

 plazaPOPS happen wherever a community of business owners and local organizations come together to activate underused spaces like strip mall parking lots.

-Toronto’s iconic strip malls line many of its inner suburban avenues.
-Originally designed to accommodate the automobile, strip malls and the neighbourhoods surrounding them are increasingly home to low-income and new immigrant populations who have low rates of car ownership.
+Toronto’s iconic strip mall main streets were designed to accommodate the automobile, strip malls and the neighbourhoods surrounding them are increasingly home to low-income and new immigrant populations who have low rates of car ownership.
 With affordable rents, strip malls within walking and transit distance of these communities have become vibrant gathering third places.

 plazaPOPS is inspired by the rich vitality of community life that exists inside the walls of the inner suburban strip-mall, and motivated to allow this existing urbanity a chance to spread beyond the buildings and to linger beyond business hours.
 To give the various communities in the neighbourhood, whose paths may not otherwise cross, a chance to meet and get to know each other under the sky, and amongst the plants.
 In this way, plazaPOPS tries to enhance the ‘urban’ already in the suburban.